The Best Bars In WynwoodWynwood can be a mess, but these bars are our safe haven.

 We have complicated feelings about Wynwood.
 Over the last decade, the (at one point in time) unique arts district has been almost comically over-developed.
-It has since morphed into less of a cultural epicenter, and more of the place where the most annoying people you know go to drink way, way too much.
-That said, there are still good things in Wynwood—like some very good restaurants and also these bars, which are the few remaining places we still actually like to drink in the neighborhood.
+It has since morphed into less of a cultural epicenter, and more of the place where the most annoying people you know go to drink way too much.
+That said, there are still good things in Wynwood—like some of Miami's best restaurants and also these bars, which are the few remaining places we still actually like to drink in the neighborhood.

 Gramps is a time capsule full of everything that made Wynwood exciting before developers tore it to shreds: lots of color, culture, and booze.
 Inside you’ll find sneaky good cocktails, cold beer, and just the right amount of kitsch.
-And outside, there’s a tropical kaleidoscope of palm trees and paint, where fantastic DJs, drag, and live music take turns sharing the stage.
-You can spend a lot of time at Gramps without getting bored, and when you get hungry, they also have the best pizza within a five-mile radius.
+And outside, there’s a tropical kaleidoscope of palm trees and paint, where fantastic DJs, drag (go Thursday night for that), and live music take turns sharing the stage.
+You can spend a lot of time at Gramps without getting bored, and when you get hungry, they also have the best slice of pizza in Wynwood.

 Cerveceria is an indoor/outdoor brewery and restaurant big enough to have its own zip code.
-This place is inspired by a Havana brewery founded in 1888, so expect a mostly Cuban/Caribbean menu with things like yucca fries, jerk chicken wings, ceviche, and shockingly good plantain chips that are crispy and cupped like pepperonis on pizza.
+They have a Cuban/Caribbean menu with things like yucca fries, jerk chicken wings, ceviche, and shockingly good plantain chips that are crispy and cupped like pepperonis on pizza.
 Most of the food (except those incredible plantain chips) is pretty good.
 But it’s more of a place to drink, snack, and watch live music—which they usually have outside during the weekend.
 Things also don’t get too wild here, so this is one Wynwood bar where you can confidently bring the family.

 Wynwood Brewing is a modest taproom that’s been serving great beer since the early days of Wynwood.
 Thankfully, they’ve stuck around and are still a great place to have a beer, play a board game, and chat.
-Sometimes there’s a food truck parked outside - and they have outdoor seating now, too.
-It’s a laidback spot that’s a couple blocks away from the busiest parts of the neighborhood, so you can come here knowing there’ll be no DJ abusing the airhorn sound effect.
+Sometimes there’s a food truck parked outside too.
+It’s a laidback spot that’s a couple blocks away from the busiest parts of the neighborhood, so you can come here when you need some peace and can't tolerate another DJ abusing the airhorn sound effect.

 Fans of beer, Star Wars, or reasonably chill bars free from house music will probably enjoy J Wakefield.
 And if you happen to like all three, you’re going to love it here.
 J Wakefield is a small brewery covered in murals of Star Wars characters (including a Baby Yoda dumpster in the front).
-It’s a simple space, but there are always a good selection of rotating beers, and also an incredible smash burger pop-up, Ted’s Burgers, that flips patties outside on the weekends.
+It’s a simple space, but there's always a good selection of rotating beers, and also an incredible smash burger pop-up, Ted’s Burgers, that flips patties outside on Sunday.
 There are picnic tables in the front where you can eat, drink, and stare at Dumpster Baby Yoda.

 There aren’t many places left in Wynwood where you can have a good cocktail in a small room that doesn’t feel like Flo Rida is about to pop out and start singing at any moment.
 But Spanglish is that kind of bar, and it’s a fun enough spot to make us feel like we’re going out in Wynwood, but not annoying enough to make us regret going out in Wynwood.
-There’s a food menu that can work for dinner or snacking, but the drinks are the main attraction here.
+You can also sit down and eat here, but the drinks are the main attraction.
 The Cafetera Old Fashioned, which is poured out of a bright red espresso maker, is one of our favorite cocktails in Wynwood—especially because we don’t have to worry about a 21-year-old Spring Breaker bumping into us while we drink it.

 Miami is not a sports bar town, but if we ever do have a reason to care about sports, Wynwood’s Grails is a solid place to cheer on the [insert team here] to victory.
 The bar, which is right next door to Spanglish, has a lot of outdoor seating, and a menu with OK chicken wings and other decent bar food.
 Plus, there are TVs everywhere so you can watch your game of choice no matter how crowded it is.
 They also have one of those mini arcade basketball hoops, which gets 30% more fun after each drink you have.